Multiple residences in the UK are sub-premises situated within multiple occupancy buildings.

-In the case of addresses listed under the MR dataset, any deliveries typically are forwarded internally by a postmaster (or equivalent) to the correct occupant.
-This can be done by specifying either the addressee and the PAF address or the addressee and the MR address.
+In the case of addresses listed under the Multiple Residence dataset, any deliveries typically are forwarded internally by a postmaster (or equivalent) to the correct occupant.
+This can be done by specifying either the addressee and the PAF address or the addressee and the Multiple Residence address.

-MR, on the other hand, is ideal for establishing the exact number of households within a particular premise.
-Typically, public utilities (ISPs, water, energy) would like to know how many potential customers reside at an address.
+Multiple Residence is ideal for establishing the exact number of households within a particular premise.
+Typically, public utilities (internet service providers, water, energy) would like to know how many potential customers reside at an address.

-More information on additonal response fields using the multiple residence dataset is available in our documentation.
+More information on additional response fields using the multiple residence dataset is available in our documentation.

-Royal Mail levy additional licence fees if you wish to query the MR dataset.
+Royal Mail levy additional licence fees if you wish to query the Multiple Residence dataset.

-If you wish to access MR data you can either create a new key with this enabled or ask us to convert an existing key.
+If you wish to access Multiple Residence data you can either create a new key with this enabled or ask us to convert an existing key.

-A MR has its own unqiue code UMPRN.
-You can query for a MR premise by UMPRN using our
+A Multiple Residence premise has its own unique code UMPRN.
+You can query for a Multiple Residence premise by UMPRN using our

-Since every MR premise also belongs to a parent premise listed on PAF, it also shares the same UDPRN with that premise.
+Since every Multiple Residence premise also belongs to a parent premise listed on PAF, it also shares the same UDPRN with that premise.